-What is a Standard Lease Agreement
+What is a Florid Lease Agreement

-A standard lease agreement is a legally binding contract between a landlord and a tenant.
+A lease agreement is a legally binding contract between a landlord and a tenant.
 In Florida these allow both parties to comply with a series of set terms for a specified number of months or years.

 However, whilst Florida lease agreements are sometimes referred to as rental agreements these two legal documents are distinctly different from one another.
 Rental agreements instead are more flexible contracts that can be renewed, amended, or canceled at the end of each rental term (in Florida this is done on a monthly basis).

 Florida rental lease agreements can be used in many different circumstances.
 They allow landlords to rent out various types of property they might have and for tenants to find the best kind of tenancy for their needs.

 The most common types of lease agreements in Florida include: